denis-progman/tic-tac_toe/README.md

 ## The rebuilt version of Tic Tac Toe by some patterns

-Yu can add players or auto players in the `launcher` file
+You can add players or auto players in the `launcher` file

 START GAME: \
 `python start_game.py` \